-32.2 Application of the provisions of the United Nations Convention on Contracts for the International Sale of Goods of 11 April 1980 (Vienna Convention)16 is expressly excluded.

-32.3 If the service procurer is a unit of the central Federal Administration or a unit of the decentralised Federal Administration without legal personality, the exclusive place of jurisdiction shall be Bern; in all other cases, it shall be at the service procurer's registered office.
+- 32.1 The contractual relationship shall be governed exclusively by substantive Swiss law. - 32.2 Application of the provisions of the United Nations Convention on Contracts for the International Sale of Goods of 11 April 1980 (Vienna Convention) is expressly excluded. - 32.3 If the service procurer is a unit of the central Federal Administration or a unit of the decentralised Federal Administration without legal personality, the exclusive place of jurisdiction shall be Bern; in all other cases, it shall be at the service procurer's registered office.

-Edition: October 2010 Status as at January 2021
+Federal Procurement Conference (FPC) Edition: October 2010 Status as at January 2024